Deities and fairies of fate in Slavic mythology: Sources

-The 11th-century Word of St. Gregory Theologian about how pagans bowed to idols is the first source mentioning rozhanitsy:
+The 11th-century Word of St. Gregory the Theologian about how pagans bowed to idols is the first source mentioning rozhanitsy:

-The Word of Chrystolubiec describes the prayers dedicated to Rod and the rozhanitsy:
+The Russian Word of a certain Christ-lover:

-The cult of rozhanitsy was still popular in 16th-century Rus', as evidenced by penance given during confession by Orthodox priests described in the penitentiaries of Saint Sabbas of Storozhi[1:
+The cult of rozhanitsy was still popular in 16th-century Rus', as evidenced by penance given during confession by Orthodox priests described in the penitentiaries of Saint Sabbas of Storozhi:

 Izmail Sreznevsky collected the following sources in his Materials for the Old Russian dictionary:

 Narecnitsy often appear in various South Slavic legends and epics.
 One of these is the epic of Prince Marko:

 The first to record the cult of auroras was the ethnographer Zorian Dołęga-Chodakowski.
 He wrote about it in his work About Slavdom before Christianity:

 Polish literature historian Stefan Vrtel-Wierczyński in Medieval Polish secular poetry wrote a spell discovered by Brückner:

 The Polish folklorist Stanisław Czernik in his book Trzy zorze dziewicze: wśród zamawiań i zaklęć (Three virgin auroras: among orders and spells) cites the following spell:

 The Wisła geographical and ethnographic monthly gives the following spell over a baby crying at night, that is spell for three days during sunset, and a prayer for a good husband:

 Appearance

 In the folklore of the Southern Slavs, rozhanitsy are described as beautiful girls or as good-natured elderly women.
 Sometimes they are also represented as three women of different ages: a girl, an adult woman and an elderly woman.
 Southern Slavs described them as beautiful figures with white, round cheeks.
-They were said to be dressed in white clothes, to have a white cap (mob cap) on their heads and to have silver and gold jewelry.
+They were said to be dressed in white clothes, to have a white cap (mobcap) on their heads and to have silver and gold jewelry.
 In their hands they were said to hold burning candles through which their silhouettes were easily visible in the moonlight.

-Czechs described them as white-dressed virgins or old women.
+Czech sources described them as white-dressed virgins or old women.
 They were said to be tall and transparent, their cheeks pale, their eyes apt to sparkle and charm people and their hair decorated with precious stones.
 Like the southern Slavs, they were said to wear white bonnets or veils.